python-trio/trio/docs/source/reference-core.rst

        return 7

 that never calls any of trio's async functions.
-This is an async function, but it's not a yield point.
+This is an async function, but it's not a check point.
 But why make a function async if it never calls any async functions?
 It's possible, but it's a bad idea.
 If you have a function that's not calling any async functions, then you should make it synchronous.
-The people who use your function will thank you, because it makes it obvious that your function is not a yield point, and their code reviews will go faster.
+The people who use your function will thank you, because it makes it obvious that your function is not a check point, and their code reviews will go faster.

 (Remember how in the tutorial we emphasized the importance of the :ref:`"async sandwich" <async-sandwich>`, and the way it means that